dangkhoasdc/nuweb-multi-language/README.md

 3) For all other scraps, the opening "@{" must be followed by a newline.

 It's very easy to extend this syntax file to handle other languages.
 If someone else could fix #3, so that "@{anything@}" scraps could work without a newline following "@{", I'd appreciate it.
 Also, other ideas on doing multi-language highlighting are welcome.

+# 2017 Version

+This is my personal modification.
+My goals are to add more programming languages and some cool features.

+# TODO

+- [ ] Support `cpp`.